rtags911/CrumbSaver/README.md

 ## 🛠 Tech Stack (Example)

-- Flutter (for cross-platform mobile)
+- React Native (for cross-platform mobile/IOS)
-- Firebase (for auth & database)
+- MongoDB (for auth & database)
-- Riverpod or Provider (for state management)
+- Zustand  (for state management)
-- Custom animations (Flutter Rive / Lottie)
+- Custom animations (Lottie)
 - 💖 and lots of snacks

 ---